university-of-antarctica/comemurderme/README.md

 # ComeMurderMe
+## Project submitted for the 2015 HackNC

 The developers at University of Antarctica have delivered on perhaps their most unique endeavor to date, comemurderme.
 Comenmurderme is a one of a kind app as well as a many of a kind app.

-1. It is unique in that it is the first app ever made for vampires by humans for humans.
+1. It is unique in that it is the first app ever made for vampires by humans for (consuming) humans.
 2. It is both an iOS/Android app as well as a web site utilizing phonegap, HTML, CSS, JavaScript, Node, Redis, Nginx, and Express.js

 ## The Intent